pasquini-dario/project_mantis/README.md

 Here ```10.129.70.160``` is the IP assigned by HackTheBox (put there yours), and ```135 139 445``` are the open ports on *Dancing*.
 (If you use an HackTheBox machine as in the example, remember to start the VPN on your host first.)

-Now, attacking your host machine, your attacking the remote machine.
+Now, attacking your host machine, you are actually attacking the remote machine + Mantis.

 ## How to cite Mantis: